baracoma/tc-statistics/readme.md

 # Tropical Cyclone Statistics over the Philippine Region

 This project calculates and visualizes basic statistics of tropical cyclones (TCs) affecting the Philippine region using IBTrACS data and spatial analysis.
 It supports a research study examining TC duration, landfall characteristics, and rapid intensification across national operational domains.
-This repository serves as a companion to the manuscript *"Tropical Cyclone Evolution and Rapid Intensification Across Philippine Warning Domains (1979–2024),"* which is currently being prepared for publication.
+This repository serves as a companion to the manuscript *"Tropical Cyclone Evolution and Rapid Intensification Across Philippine Warning Domains (1979–2024),"* which is submitted for publication.

 ## Objectives